-Installing a Nest thermostat is one of the most convenient ways to perfect the daily schedule of your heating and cooling.
-This smart thermostat can be taught your preferences and automatically make changes.
-But as you might expect, it won’t work well or at all if you see an error code on the display.
-The exact error code provides useful information about the source of the problem, something a trained technician can use to provide solutions that much quicker.
+Operating a Nest thermostat is one of the best ways to improve the day-to-day schedule of your comfort system.
+This smart thermostat can be taught your preferences and automatically make improvements.
+But as you might expect, it won’t work properly or at all if you see an error code on the display.
+The specific error code provides useful information about the underlying problem, something a knowledgeable technician can use to present solutions that much faster.

-Listed below are seven of the most frequent error codes you may find on your Nest thermostat.
-We’ll walk you through the basics of each error code as well as how you might solve it and the approximate cost to do so.
-Don’t forget that while the costs will ultimately hinge on the specific Nest model, you can anticipate paying about $75-$200 for repairs.
-This should include travel and labor costs along with any specific parts required to complete repairs.
+Listed below are seven of the most likely error codes you may find on your Nest thermostat.
+We’ll explain the basics of each error code as well as how you might address it and the approximate cost to do so.
+Remember that while the price will ultimately hinge on the exact Nest model, you can anticipate paying between $75-$200 for repairs.
+This should include things like travel and labor costs as well as any specific components necessary to wrap up repairs.

 e298 – Critical

-This critical error code is limited to new models of the Nest thermostat and is displayed when the power is shut off.
-Because this is a critical power error, the thermostat will swap to the backup battery system.
-The error message will remain on display until the problem is dealt with.
+This critical error code is limited to the latest models of the Nest thermostat and shows up when the power is detached from the system.
+Because this is a critical power error, the thermostat will switch to the backup battery system.
+The error message will continue to be displayed until the problem is dealt with.

-Losing power to your Nest thermostat can be for a number of reasons.
-The wiring may have disconnected or become damaged, or a disconnection might have happened further along in your home’s electrical system.
+Losing power to your Nest thermostat can be for numerous reasons.
+The wiring may have disconnected or become damaged, or a disconnection may have happened further along in your electrical system.
 This might be the circuit breaker, fuse box or system switch.
-A certified technician can check electrical connections and wiring until they locate the root of the problem.
+A certified technician will examine electrical connections and wiring until they uncover the source of the problem.

 e294 – Critical

-Critical error code e294 is displayed when your Nest thermostat’s wiring has to be reconfigured.
+Critical error code e294 is displayed when your Nest thermostat’s wiring needs to be reconfigured.
 More specifically, the technician will need to reconfigure the R wire.
-They’ll first complete a factory reset of your thermostat to ensure it’s not simply a software issue.
-If that doesn’t work, they’ll review the wiring diagram of the thermostat and start looking at connectors.
+They’ll first perform a factory reset of your thermostat to ensure it’s not simply a software error.
+If that doesn’t work, they’ll review the wiring diagram of the thermostat and begin inspecting connectors.

-They’ll disconnect the power and progressively inspect each wire, seeing to it that they are fully attached into the connector with the correct amount of bare copper.
-Once they locate the damaged connector, it can be swapped for a new one.
+They’ll shut off the power and gradually look at each wire, seeing to it that they are fully inserted into the connector with the correct amount of uncovered copper.
+After they pinpoint the problem connector, it can be exchanged for a new one.

 e195 – Critical

-This critical error code can appear when the weather outside is particularly hot.
-The HVAC system can break down and stop sending power to your Nest thermostat.
-When this problem lasts, the backup battery in your thermostat depletes and the thermostat will finally turn off.
-Assuming the breakers are on, you can inspect a few other places before contacting a professional technician.
+This critical error code can show up when the weather outside is particularly hot.
+The HVAC system can shut down and stop delivering power to your Nest thermostat.
+When this problem lasts, the backup battery in your thermostat depletes and the thermostat will subsequently power down.
+Presuming the breakers are on, you can search a handful of other places before consulting a professional technician.

-Because this error can drain your thermostat’s battery, the first step could be restoring enough power to find out if this specific error code is what you’re facing.
-You can detach the thermostat from its base and provide power by using a USB cable.
-Assuming it displays error code 195, you can continue to visually check components such as the wiring as well as your air conditioner’s air filter or drainage system.
-If you struggle to detect anything wrong with these components, it will likely be best to call a pro.
+Because this error can deplete your thermostat’s battery, the first step could be restoring enough power to find out if this specific error code is what you’re dealing with.
+You can detach the thermostat from its base and deliver power by using a USB cable.
+If it presents error code 195, you should continue to visually check components including the wiring as well as your air conditioner’s air filter or drainage system.
+If you can’t find anything wrong with these components, it will probably be best to get in touch with a pro.

 e103 – Critical

-Another critical error code, e103 suggests an electrical malfunction with your Nest thermostat.
-More specifically, e103 may refer to an overcurrent problem, which means the wiring is getting more power than needed.
-This will sometimes stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
-A technician should carefully inspect and test the Nest’s electrical system to understand where the power is surging or why the thermostat believes there’s an overcurrent problem.
+Another critical error code, e103 suggests an electrical issue with your Nest thermostat.
+More specifically, e103 can refer to an overcurrent problem, which means the wiring is receiving more power than necessary.
+This may stem from the breaker box, an error from the control board or through a bad connection in the thermostat.
+A technician needs to meticulously investigate and test the Nest’s electrical system to understand where the power is surging or why the thermostat thinks there’s an overcurrent problem.

 n260

-Although this error code isn’t critical, it could still prevent you from using the Nest thermostat like normal.
-Error code n260 refers to the lack of a C wire or Nest Power Connector, as missing one can block your Nest from getting sufficient power.
-You can examine the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
-If not, you need a Nest Power Connector.
+Although this error code isn’t critical, it may still stop you from using the Nest thermostat how you prefer to.
+Error code n260 refers to the lack of a C wire or Nest Power Connector, as not having one can block your Nest from receiving enough power.
+You can inspect the Nest’s C connector for the presence of a C wire and modify the wiring itself if there is.
+If not, you’ll need a Nest Power Connector.

 e104 – Critical

-Just like error code e103, e104 is a critical error that’s the result of an overcurrent.
-If too much power is being delivered using the Nest’s wiring, it may damage internal components and may even be a fire hazard.
-If you notice this error code appear on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to turn the power off as soon as you can.
-You can then get in touch with a professional technician with the necessary experience diagnosing and solving electrical problems.
+Similar to error code e103, e104 is a critical error that’s the result of an overcurrent.
+If excessive power is sent using the Nest’s wiring, it may damage internal components and can even be a fire hazard.
+If you see this error code pop up on your Nest thermostat and want to take steps to prevent electrical damage, it’s a good idea to turn the power off as soon as possible.
+You can then contact a professional technician with the appropriate experience detecting and solving electrical problems.

 e73 – Critical

-This will sometimes be as easy as the breaker being shut off, but it could also be an issue with the wiring.
-After shutting off the power to your HVAC system and thermostat, you can visually check the wires to make sure none of them are loose or damaged.
-If nothing seems to be out of place, it’s best to get in touch with a local professional.
+This could be as straightforward as the breaker being switched off, but it can also be something with the wiring.
+After turning off the power to your HVAC system and thermostat, you can visually inspect the wires to make sure none of them are loose or damaged.
+If nothing looks to be out of place, it’s best to contact a local professional.